maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/non-controlled-object.md

     [Replicate]
     private void RunInputs(ReplicateData md, ReplicateState state = ReplicateState.Invalid, Channel channel = Channel.Unreliable)
     {
-        //If this object is free-moving and uncontrolled then there is no logic.
+        // If this object is free-moving and uncontrolled then there is no logic.
-        //Just let physics do it's thing.
+        // Just let physics do it's thing.
     }

-    //Create the reconcile data here and call your reconcile method. public override void CreateReconcile()
+    // Create the reconcile data here and call your reconcile method. public override void CreateReconcile()
     {
         ReconcileData rd = new ReconcileData(PredictionRigidbody);